IntersectMBO/lsm-tree/doc/final-report/final-report.md

 improve performance even more.
 With the real UTxO workload, we are in this situation, of course, because there is transaction validation work to do.

-### The memory targets
+### Meeting the memory targets

-Performance requirement 7 states:
+Item 7 of the performance requirements states the following:

 > A benchmark should demonstrate that the memory use of a table with 10 M
 > entries is within 100 Mb, and a 100 M entry table is within 1 Gb.
 This should
 > be for key value sizes as in the primary benchmark (34 + 60 bytes).

-The table in the [Primary Benchmark Results] section reports the results for a table with 100 M entries.
-The last column is the maximum memory used during the run.
-As noted in the table description, the memory measurement is the peak RSS, as reported by the OS.

-We can see from the reported memory use that all the benchmark runs work in less than 1 GiB (1024 MiB).
+The benchmark results shown at the beginning of the section *[Results of the primary benchmark]* are for a database table with 100 M entries.
+They contain the amount of memory for each run, which is the maximum RSS as reported by the operating system.
+We can see from the listed values that all the benchmark runs use less than 1 GiB (1024 MiB).

-For the target of the 10 M entry table operating within 100 Mb, we have to use a slightly different benchmark configuration.
+For the target of a 100 MiB maximum when using a 10 M entry table, we run the same benchmark with a slightly different configuration:

- * Obviously we must use a smaller table, with an initial size of 10 M entries.
+* Of course, we use a smaller table, one with an initial size of 10 M entries.

- * We also scale down the size of the write buffer correspondingly, from 20k entries to 2k entries.
+* We scale down the size of the write buffer correspondingly, from 20 k entries to 2 k entries.

- * We tell the GHC RTS to limit its heap size to 100 Mb, using: `+RTS -M100m`.
+* We tell the GHC RTS to limit its heap size to 100 MiB, using `+RTS -M100m`.

+With this configuration, the maximum RSS is reported as 85,220 KiB (83.2 MiB), which is less than the target of 100 MiB.

-One minor "gotcha" to avoid, when reproducing this result, is that one has to run the benchmark executable directly, not via `cabal run`.
-This is because `/usr/bin/time` reports the largest RSS of any sub-process which may turn out to be from `cabal` itself, and not the benchmark process.
+When reproducing this result, one minor trap to avoid is to run the benchmark using `cabal run` instead of launching its executable directly.
+The problem with the former is that GNU Time reports the largest RSS of any subprocess, which may turn out to be the `cabal` process and not the benchmark process.

-With this, the RSS is reported as 85,220 Kb, 83.2 Mb, which is less than the target of 100 Mb.

-We also get excellent performance results for smaller tables like this, since there is less merging work to do.
-In this case we get around 150k ops/sec, compared to around 86k ops/sec for the 100 M entry table.
+By the way, we also get excellent speed with the 10 M entry table: 150 k ops/sec, much more than the circa 86 k ops/sec we get with the 100 M entry table.
+The reason is that for smaller tables there is less merging work to do.

 ### Reproducing the results